George Brodrick, 2nd Earl of Midleton: Early life

 He was the eldest son of five children born to St John Brodrick, 1st Earl of Midleton by his first wife, Lady Hilda Charteris.
 His siblings included Lady Muriel Brodrick (wife of Dudley Marjoribanks, 3rd Baron Tweedmouth), Lady Sybil Brodrick who was Maid of honour to Queen Mary from 1911 to 1912 (wife of Sir Ronald William Graham), Lady Aileen Brodrick (wife of Charles Francis Meade), Lady Moyra Brodrick (wife of Gen. Sir Charles Loyd of Geldeston Hall) After his mother's death in 1901, his father remarried, in 1903, to Madeleine Stanley, a daughter of The Baron St Helier.
 From his father's second marriage, his younger-half siblings were Maj.
 Hon.
 Francis Alan Brodrick (who married Margaret Letitia Lyell, only daughter of Maj Hon Charles Henry Lyell) and Maj.
 Hon.
 Michael Victor Brodrick.
 Both of his brothers were killed in action in Italy in September 1943.

 His paternal grandparents were William Brodrick, 8th Viscount Midleton and the former Hon.
 Augusta Mary Fremantle (a daughter of Thomas Fremantle, 1st Baron Cottesloe).
-His paternal grandparents were Francis Richard Charteris, 10th Earl of Wemyss and Lady Anne Anson (a daughter of Thomas Anson, 1st Earl of Lichfield).
+His maternal grandparents were Francis Richard Charteris, 10th Earl of Wemyss and Lady Anne Anson (a daughter of Thomas Anson, 1st Earl of Lichfield).

 He was educated at Eton and Balliol College, Oxford.